moistwatercow/tictactoe/README.md

 A simple command line tictactoe game made with c.<br>
 My first c program so don't judge 🪑

+Planning to rewrite this with the ncurses library to make it nice and fancy.

 ## Installation
 Either use the precompiled binary or compile it yourself with this command:<br>
 `$ gcc main.c -o tictactoe`